varvaralipunova/hive-take-home-prompt/README.md

-To run the project locally in the project directory, you can run:
+To run the project locally:

 ### `npm start`